EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/2-PlotQuests.md

 ___
 In addition Melena also informs the characters that she was not taken hostage by Gwyn.
 She was in a trip to visit her cousin in his keep in the countryside, but during the voyage her entourage was killed by a group of mercenaries wearing red but they were saved by Gwyn and his men.
 Gwyn then invited her to return to Birchtown with him.

+### Bear and the Tavern

+/page

+## Spy Within the Walls
+The Band of the Wolves have sent a spy into the city of Birchtown to sequester the daughter of lord flannegan, Melenia.
+In addition he is tasked with attempting to murder Gwyn during the festival of the new year.

+Gwyn calls the group and informs them that lord Flannegan and the Band of the Wolves probably will attempt to sequester the lord's daughter or will attempt an assassination against him.
+So he enlists the group to investigate the people that have arrived in the city for the festival.

 ### Wolf in Sheep's Clothing